material-motion/material-motion/specifications/replicator_controller.md

       function disableReplicationForElement(Element element)
     }

-**Replication API**: Provide an API for duplicating an element.
+**Replication API**: Provide an API for replicating an element.

 This API should accept an element and return either an element or null.

 The implementation of this API first consults the list of disabled elements.
 If the element is present, the API returns null.
-If the element is not present, the controller invokes the assigned duplicator's `replicateElement` API.
+If the element is not present, the controller invokes the assigned replicator's `replicateElement` API.

 Example pseudo-code: